gql-dart/ferry-docs/docs/mutations.md

 ## Updating the Cache

 Sometimes we need to update the cache in response to a mutation.
-Ferry allows arbitrary cache updates following any Operation using an `UpdateCacheHandler` callback which gets called when any `OperationResponse` for that Operation is received.
+Ferry allows arbitrary cache updates following any Operation using the `UpdateCachePlugin`, which allows us to configure `UpdateCacheHandler` callbacks to run with each `OperationResponse`.

 ```dart
 typedef UpdateCacheHandler<TData, TVars> = void Function(